mdonoughe/sbz-switch/README.md

 Omitting the `-f` parameter will cause sbz-switch to read settings from stdin.

-Partial dumps are acceptable input for the apply command, in which case the other parameters are left as is.
-This means it's possible to use a small toml files like this one:
+Partial dumps are acceptable (and recommended) input for the apply command, in which case the other parameters are left as is.
+This means it's possible to use a small toml files like these:

+#### headphones.toml
 ```toml
 [creative."Device Control"]
 SelectOutput = 0